jessejones/simple-framework/README.md

 Grid
 ----------------

 Simple uses a fluid 960 grid that scales gracefully with any screen size.
 The container element can be changed to any width desired and percentage based columns will adjust accordingly.
+Simple's grid also allows the nesting of columns which makes it easier to create complex layouts.
+Try it.

 Typography
 ----------------